 ACH payment processing operates via the ACH network.
 Every ACH transaction goes through a seven-step process involving six ACH payment processor entities.
 These entities include the originator, the receiver, the originating depository financial institution (ODFI), the receiving depository financial institution (RDFI), an ACH operator and the National Automated Clearing House Association (NACHA).READ MORE

 Welcome to PJ University, where we teach you how to use PayJunction like a pro.
-Today’s lesson is how to run echeck payment processing.READ MORE
+Today’s lesson is how to run an ACH payment.READ MORE

 ACH payments, in which funds are drawn from a customer’s bank account over the ACH (Automated Clearing House) network, offers some distinct advantages over processing paper checks.
 Specifically, ACH payments can save you both time and money.READ MORE